CERNN/MR-LBM/README.md

 ### Installation Steps
 1. Install the CUDA toolkit from [Nvidia's website](https://developer.nvidia.com/cuda-toolkit).
-2. Modify the `compile.sh` file if necessary for your GPU.
+2. Modify the `compile.sh` file if necessary for your GPU when on Windows. `compile_linux.sh` for linux machines
 3. Run the script to compile the project.

 ## Simulation